 Utilising ferry and cruise platforms is a highly effective tool to estimate density, distribution and range of these animals in near real-time so that worrying patterns can be identified early.

-We’re showcasing the work that our Wildlife Officers have done over the last five years in the Bay of Biscay, Celtic Sea, English Channel, North Sea and the Hebrides.
-Collecting data for almost every day, for up to nine months of the year, there is a treasure trove of data that hasn’t been looked at in any detail before.
+We continue to showcase the work that our Wildlife Officers have done over many years in the in the North Sea, English Channel, Celtic Sea, Bay of Biscay and the Hebrides.
+Collecting data almost every single day, for up to nine months of the year, providing a treasure trove of data.

 ORCA continues to play a critical role - quietly and unassumingly - in efforts to care for whales, dolphins and porpoises in European waters.